Christchurch Folk Music Club

 Andrea Zonn – Love Goes On

-If you are anything like me, the name Andrea Zonn means absolutely nothing to you, but, rest assured, when you hear this little gem it will spend hours in your player of choice.
+If you are anything like me, the nameandrea_zonn_love_goes_on Andrea Zonn means absolutely nothing to you, but, rest assured, when you hear this little gem it will spend hours in your player of choice.
 She’s a Nashville gal.
 Her mother and father are musicians and she has been playing violin since she was five.
 She began to feel restricted by the boundaries of classical and decided to branch out into country fiddle where she quickly excelled, rising to competition level at the tender age of ten and competing with another young state fiddler who was going places at eight, her name was Allison Krauss!

 You get my drift huh?
 And now to the album.
 Andrea sings all of the lead vocals on this remarkable set of contemporary material.
 Her clear soprano voice has a warmth and depth that makes each track a personal statement and on occasions, just rips your heart out.
 There is a great mix of rhythms throughout kicking off with a rip snorter, Heads Up For The Wrecking Ball This is a Beth Nielson Chapman song which soars under the guidance of Alison Krauss on harmony vocals, Tim O’Brien mandolin, Alison Brown on banjo, and an amazing whistle and concertina player, John Mock.
 It’s so sparse and clean that you know within two or three bars, that you’re in for a rare treat.